apache/arrow/docs/source/format/Columnar.rst

 Data Types
 ==========

-The `Schema.fbs`_ defines built-in data types supported by the Arrow columnar format.
+The file `Schema.fbs`_ defines built-in data types supported by the Arrow columnar format.
 Each data type uses a well-defined physical layout.

 `Schema.fbs`_ is the authoritative source for the description of the